Xunnamius/black-flag/README.md

   // You can add some state shared between all your command handlers and
   // configuration hooks here.
   context.somethingDifferent = 'cool';
-  return context; // <== This is: what will become the "context" used elsewhere };
+  return context; // <== This is: the "context" ExecutionContext used everywhere };

 /**